Triassic: Marine invertebrates

 In marine environments, new modern types of corals appeared in the Early Triassic, forming small patches of reefs of modest extent compared to the great reef systems of Devonian or modern times.
+At the end of the Carnian, a reef crisis occurred in South China.
 Serpulids appeared in the Middle Triassic.
 Microconchids were abundant.
 The shelled cephalopods called ammonites recovered, diversifying from a single line that survived the Permian extinction.
+Bivalves began to rapidly diversify during the Middle Triassic, becoming highly abundant in the oceans.

+Insects

+Aquatic insects rapidly diversified during the Middle Triassic, with this time interval representing a crucial diversification for Holometabola, the clade containing the majority of modern insect species.

 Fish

-The fish fauna was remarkably uniform, with many families and genera exhibiting a global distribution in the wake of the Permian-Triassic mass extinction event.
-Ray-finned fishes (actinopterygians) went through a remarkable diversification during the Triassic, leading to peak diversity during the Middle Triassic; however, the pattern of this diversification is still not well understood due to a taphonomic megabias.
-Large predatory actinopterygians such as saurichthyids and birgeriids appeared in the Early Triassic and became widespread and successful during the period as a whole.
+In the wake of the Permian-Triassic mass extinction event, the fish fauna was remarkably uniform, with many families and genera exhibiting a cosmopolitan distribution.
+Coelacanths show their highest post-Devonian diversity in the Early Triassic.
+Ray-finned fishes (actinopterygians) went through a remarkable diversification in the beginning of the Triassic, leading to peak diversity during the Middle Triassic; however, the pattern of this diversification is still not well understood due to a taphonomic megabias.
+The first stem-group teleosts appeared during the Triassic (teleosts are by far the most diverse group of fish today).
+Predatory actinopterygians such as saurichthyids and birgeriids, some of which grew over 1.2 m in length, appeared in the Early Triassic and became widespread and successful during the period as a whole.
 Lakes and rivers were populated by lungfish (Dipnoi), such as Ceratodus, which are mainly known from the dental plates, abundant in the fossils record.
 Hybodonts, a group of shark-like cartilaginous fish, were dominant in both freshwater and marine environments throughout the Triassic.
+Last survivors of the mainly Palaeozoic Eugeneodontida are known from the Early Triassic.